Solutions > Low Carbon Australia > Buildings

 - Create jobs, knowledge and expertise in industries of the future

 - Decrease fossil fuel use

 - Decrease greenhouse gas emissions

-An interesting option is to use photovoltaic solar panels to drive a heat pump that heats your water during the day.
+You can also use heat pumps to get your hot water.
+You run the heat pump during the day, powering the heat pump with electricity from photovoltaic solar panels.
 After installing the panels and heat pump, you heat your water for free, generating no emissions.
 Too easy.
-This heat pump would move heat from the air outside your house into your hot water tank.
-It would have:
+These heat pumps move heat from the air outside your house into your hot water tank.
+They have:

 - Refrigerant.
 The heat pump contains a refrigerant, a liquid that boils at a low temperature like minus 26 C. Actually, carbon dioxide is a suitable refrigerant as it is a weaker greenhouse gas than many other refrigerants.
 Using such a refrigerant limits the damage from a refrigerant escape.

-- An Evaporator: Even on cold days, the air outside your house can heat the refrigerant to above this low boiling point, so some of the refrigerant evaporates producing a gas.
+- An Evaporator: Even on cold days, the air outside your house can heat the refrigerant to above a low boiling point like minus 26 C, so some of the refrigerant evaporates producing a gas.

 - A Compressor: This gas is removed from the evaporator and compressed.
 As the pressure builds, the gas gets hotter, just as your bicycle pump gets hot as you pump up your tyres.
 The gas is heated to 95 C.

 - A Condenser: The hot, pressurised gas passes its heat to where you want it, to the water in your hot water tank.
 In doing this, the gas cools and condenses into a moderate temperature liquid.